-L. GIFTS, GRATUITIES AND FAVORS:
+M. GIFTS, GRATUITIES AND FAVORS:

-Non-Governmental: Giving and receiving gifts as part of business dealings can create conflicts of interest as well as implicating commercial anti-bribery laws.
+Non-Governmental: Giving and receiving gifts as part of business dealings can create conflicts of interest as well as contravening commercial anti-bribery laws.
 The purpose of gifts and favors is generally to create marketing awareness and good will.
 If they do more than that, and unduly influence judgment or create a feeling of obligation, they should not be offered, given or accepted.
 This includes "bribery" as that word is commonly understood.
 Similarly, intentional over billing by or of IPG and subsequent rebates, other than those occasioned by bona fide pricing adjustments paid in a lawful manner, are prohibited.

-Covered Persons must NOT offer/give gifts to or accept/receive or solicit any gifts, entertainment or thing of value in connection with your service to IPG, except in a manner consistent with applicable law, IPG policies and customary business practices.
+Covered Persons must NOT offer/give gifts to or accept/receive or solicit any gifts, entertainment, charitable contributions or other things of value in connection with your service to IPG, except in a manner consistent with applicable law, IPG policies and customary business practices.
 Offering, giving or receiving such gifts from IPG business contacts, relatives, suppliers, vendors, or others who have a business relationship with IPG is prohibited if they create a conflict of interest or the appearance of a conflict of interest.

-Examples of these types of prohibited gifts are: cash, gift cards, debit cards, cash equivalents, stock or vacations of any value; or any other items worth more than US\$150.
+Examples of these types of prohibited gifts are: cash, gift cards, debit cards, cash equivalents, stock or vacations of any value; or any other items worth more than US\$150 per year.
 Covered Persons must decline such gifts and tell the giver that IPG policy prohibits their acceptance.
 Nor shall Covered Persons accept compensation from a third party that is dealing with IPG without the express written approval of the General Counsel.
-If a Covered Person is giving items of value over US\$150 that are permissible hereunder, the Covered Person must ensure that the recipient's company policy allows him/her to accept the gift.
+If a Covered Person is giving items of value over US\$150 per year that are permissible hereunder, the Covered Person must ensure that the recipient's company policy allows him/her to accept the gift.
 Covered Persons may pay for or, if lawfully permitted, accept business entertainment such as meals and sporting or other similar event tickets if the expense is reasonable and directly related to IPG business and is not to or from a government official, as addressed below.
+Gifts, meals, or trips that are extravagant or lack transparency or a legitimate purpose may be viewed as bribes or as simply inappropriate.
+These things erode trust and harm our business.
+Any entertainment that is unsavory, sexually oriented or involves adult entertainment is strictly prohibited.
 A final test of appropriate business courtesies is whether public disclosure would be embarrassing to IPG or the recipient.